 - a.
-In all racing events, competitor's motorcycles shall be fitted with three non-metallic number plates, each securely fastened to the machine in at least two places using at least 1/4 inch or 6mm bolts and washers with a minimum of three inches between bolt centers.
-Cable ties or elastic cords are not acceptable as primary means of attachment. - b.
-Each number plate shall be at least ten inches high by twelve inches wide with seven inch high, one-inch wide numbers leaving a one inch border.
-Number placement directly on bodywork will be acceptable if the area provided for each displayed number is approximately equal to the ten by twelve inch requirement.
-Numbers must be easily readable for 100 feet. - c.
-White plates with black numbers are required for all competitors, except novice, which shall use black numbers on yellow plates. - d.
-All number plates must be visible from the front and each side of the motorcycle while the rider is in a normal seating position (see E-24f).
-Non-conforming machines are subject to black-flagging. - e.
+In all racing events, competitor's motorcycles shall be fitted with three non-metallic number plates; one on the front and one on each side.
+Each number plate will consist of the entrant's competition number as numerical digits and a contrasting background. - b.
+The number plate digits must be solid black and at least six inches high.
+The distance from any digits edge to the outside border of the number plate must be at least one inch. - c.
+Backgrounds will be white for all competitors except Novice and Graduated Novice.
+Novice and Graduated Novice will be required to use yellow backgrounds. - d.
+All number plates must be visible at 100 feet from the front and each side of the motorcycle while the rider is in a normal seating position (Section E-24f).
+Non-conforming motorcycles are subject to black-flagging (Section J-4). - e.
 For special events, such as endurance races, the organizers may assign numbers for each entry and may provide a program listing the numbers and the rider's names for pre-entered competitors. - f.
 In any event, riders whose numbers are not legible (at the discretion of the head scorer) do not have to be scored. - g.
 Motorcycles without numbers or number plates in compliance with E24 a-e will not be allowed on the racetrack during a race unless given special approval by the head scorer and referee. - h.
 Please note that the change to electronic timing and scoring does not eliminate or alter number plate requirements in any way. - 25.
 All headlight and tail light bulbs and lenses must be removed. - 26.
 All instruments and gauges must be removed or taped except in the areas required for necessary monitoring. - 27.
 Horns must be inoperative, or may be removed. - 28.
 For the purpose of class eligibility, rotary engine displacement will be calculated as: 1.7 x Compression volume x number of rotors. - 29.
-"R" clips may be used in lieu of cotter pins as safety devices, but must be wired closed at the mouth. - 30.
-All axle nuts or axle pinch bolts must be safety wired.
+"R" clips may be used in lieu of cotter pins as safety devices, but must be wired to the bike and wired or zip tied at the mouth.
+"D" clips or any other clips not specified in this rule book are not allowed. - 30.
+All axle nuts and axle pinch bolts must be safety wired.
 For motorcycles having dual pinch bolts on each side of the wheel, it will be sufficient to safety wire only one pinch bolt per side in addition to the axle nut. - 31.A WMRRA Sticker must be displayed on the front number plate.
 The sticker will be provided by the WMRRA tech inspection staff.